thad75/TP-ENSEA-ELEVE/SIA/TP4/README.md

 * How you design your loss and your Dataset.
 * The results you're getting and your analysis of them.

-**⚠️⚠️ Any unjustified result or move will not be taken into consideration ⚠️⚠️**
+**⚠️⚠️ Any unjustified result or move will not be taken into consideration and penalized in your notation⚠️⚠️**

 **⚠️⚠️Don't begin any notebook before your lab.
 We will assign you a lab at the beginning of the lab session. ⚠️⚠️**